MicheleGa/AdaptiveFilters/AdaptiveFiltersC/PerformanceMeasure.md

 # Performance Recording

-In this file, performances of the following algorithms are reported: Normalized Least Mean Sqaures, Recursive Least Squares, and the respective block forms.
+In this file, performances of the following algorithms are analyzed: Normalized Least Mean Squares, Recursive Least Squares, and the respective block forms.
 Firstly, the performance of each single algorithm that runs on the whole 2048 samples with a 16-bit filter are reported (no compiler inlinig).
 Secondly, a fine-grained recording of each portion of code that composes the algotihms are registered with the following methodology: